 There are both easy and hard trails, paved and unpaved trails, and trails that go anywhere including to the very top of the mountains.

 No matter where you are in the canyon, the views are spectacular, and you will feel like you are hundreds of miles from civilization.

 Depending on the season, you may see rushing rivers and waterfalls, but at other times it will be quite hot, so you'll want to check the weather ahead of time.
 There is a visitor's center at the bottom of the canyon.

-There is basically something for everyone since they have so many different exhibits.
-Some of these include a light bulb with a handle that your kids can crank so it lights up, a heart that pumps when you squeeze it (sounds gross but it isn't), and they are changing them a lot so you can see something new each time you visit.
+An example of an exhibit includes a light bulb with a handle that your kids can crank so it lights up, a heart that pumps when you squeeze it (sounds gross but it isn't), and they are changing them a lot so you can see something new each time you visit.

 Note: There is a second Children's Museum in Oro Valley for kids 0-5 years old.
 Make sure not to confuse the two of them.

 About one hour south of Tucson is Madera Canyon.
 It is highly loved by birders and anyone else who loves quiet and nature.

 There are a lot of easy hikes and also some more strenuous ones if you want to go to the higher areas.
 It is usually a little cooler than Tucson, so it is a nice escape if you are here during the hotter months.

 One of the reasons it is a great place to visit is that there are numerous paved and gravel trails, which offers you some choice on where you want to hike.